Commander Blert Blach was no fool.

 His would, too.

-"MOREOVER!"
-He jumpscared everyone listening.
-"If our honored Fourth Division of the Penalty Forces fails to rescue its biggest funder, young Duke Robert Kimberlye, then what will become of all of us?!"
+"FURTHERMORE!"
+Everyone listening jumped.
+"If the honourable Fourth Division of the Penalty Forces fails to save its most generous patron—the young Lord Robert Kimberlye—what do you think will become of us?!"
 His eyes wandered from one paling soldier to another.
+"The Korpians, no, the Edvins will make us wish for the sweet mercy of death!"

-"It is only polite, I suppose."
-Truman nodded, making the rest of the party unsure whether or not he was being sarcastic.
+"It is only proper," Truman nodded, making the rest of the party unsure whether or not he was being sarcastic.

-I have to consider milking this opportunity and save this nobleman's life.
-He could be useful in helping me get out of this situation!
+If I manage to save this nobleman's life, he could be useful in helping me get out of this situation!

 ...
 Or not?

-As I watched the lot engage in a very desperate conversation, I couldn't help but wonder if it would be worth the stakes I’ll be facing once I revealed that this body’s owner, Penelope Ashdown, one of the most useless, dumbest figures in high society, could actually save a dying man using no holy powers or education.
+Would it be worth the stakes I’ll be facing once I revealed that this body’s owner, Penelope Ashdown, one of the most useless, dumbest figures in high society, could actually save a dying man using no holy powers?

 I mean, let’s be real, I’m in a melodramatic novel.

-I possessed a body that has me looking like I’m some frickin runway model.
-Would it be unrealistic for me to hope— no, to expect that the man I would save will turn out to be a hot dude with a dark past and daddy issues who’ll fall in love with me at first sight and pretend he actually fell in love with our banter or something as false?
+I possessed a body that has me looking like I do perfume ads for fun.
+Would it be unrealistic for me to hope—no, to expect that the man I would save will turn out to be a hot dude with a dark past and daddy issues who’ll fall in love with me at first sight and pretend he actually fell in love with our banter or something as false?

 Probably not.